qi-github-ui/LoRE/README.md

   * The output CSV file format includes columns for Extracted Entity1, Extracted Entity2, Extracted Non-Entity Content, and the Original Text.

 4. ***Heuristic Entity and Relationship Alignment***
->This stage of the AutoDCM framework involves aligning the extracted entities and relationships with the known entities and relationships from the Freebase >knowledge base.
+>This stage of the LoRE framework involves aligning the extracted entities and relationships with the known entities and relationships from the Freebase >knowledge base.
 It uses a combination of heuristic methods to enhance the accuracy of alignment.
 * `src/ER_Alignment.py`
 * Processes the data to align the extracted information with the Freebase dataset.
 * These similarity scores are then normalized and integrated into the alignment process to refine the matching accuracy.
 * The results are saved in a new CSV file, which includes the original extracted information along with the calculated distance and similarity scores, providing a comprehensive view of the entity and relationship alignment.

 5. ***Semantic Disambiguation***
->The Semantic Disambiguation stage in the AutoDCM framework is vital for determining the veracity and relevance of the extracted entity-relationship pairs.
+>The Semantic Disambiguation stage in the LoRE framework is vital for determining the veracity and relevance of the extracted entity-relationship pairs.
 This >stage involves assessing the context and semantic content of the relationships extracted, enhancing the precision of the dataset construction.
 * `src/semantic_disambiguation.py`
 * The script then utilizes the TongYiCi CiLin for Chinese semantic analysis or a similar semantic database for other languages, to determine the semantic proximity between the extracted content and the predefined relationships.
 * Each row in the dataset is labeled as 'Positive' or 'Negative' based on the semantic similarity assessment.
 A 'Positive' label indicates a high degree of semantic alignment with the known relationships in the Freebase knowledge base, while a 'Negative' label suggests a lack of such alignment.